 Local Courts are asked to select those portions of the program that their members feel comfortable working on in their area.
 Members need to experience fulfillment when the projects are completed.
 This can happen when courts are selective in choosing court programs.

-Please research each of the State Projects including Missions of Mercy State Projects listed on this website and National Projects and National Charities found via a link the Catholic Daughters Nationalwebsite to obtain more information for your local courts.
+Please research each of the State Projects including Missions of Mercy State Projects listed on this website and National Projects and National Charities found via a link the Catholic Daughters National website to obtain more information for your local courts.
 Courts are invited to participate in state level projects and also initiate their own projects based on local need and resources and abilities of the Local Court.
 Each Local Court should appoint a Circle of Love Chairman for each of the seven spokes of the Circle of Love.
-Texas has appointed a Circle of Love Chairman (Contact Information) for each of the spokes.
+Texas has appointed a Circle of Love Chairman found in the password proteded Texas Information Notebook (see your regent or district deputy for assistance)for each of the spokes.
 These chairman lead projects at the state level and provide guidance to Local Courts.
-For the latest Texas Circle of Love news, the Texas Lone Star newsletter, published quarterly, contains news and updates from each of the State Circle of Love Chairmen.
+For the latest Texas Circle of Love news, the Texas Lone Star Messenger newsletter, published quarterly, contains news and updates from each of the State Circle of Love Chairmen.

 Each year courts report on their Circle of Love projects in order to share ideas and recognize achievement.
 Local Courts submit projects accomplishments to State Chairmen.
 Winners at this level represent outstanding accomplishment and those project reports are sent to the National level.
 Project winners are recognized at State and National conventions.
 Circle of Love reporting forms for Texas can be downloaded from the Forms Library.